TorchofFire/twitch_bot/public/README.md

  - The prefix is what the chat uses for commands

+5. Optional: Change out the character images in `character-images`

+ - There at least needs to be 1 and you can have as many as you'd like.
+You ***need*** to edit the `imageIndex.json` file with your changes!

-5. Run a local webserver on this directory (.../twitch_bot_vX.X.X)
+6. Run a local webserver on this directory (.../twitch_bot_vX.X.X)

  - What I use is Nodejs + http-server.
 Download https://nodejs.org/en (restart might be required), then in the command prompt use `npm install -g http-server`.
 Make sure you are in the correct directory and run `http-server`.

-6. Pay attention to the port the server is running on.
+7. Pay attention to the port the server is running on.
 Open your broadcasting software and add a browser instance.
 Input the URL as `http://localhost:PORT`.
 Any resolution that isn't really small works.

+> Note that if you make any file changes you will need to restart the server and refresh the browser instance.

 ---

 And that's it!
 Check if it worked by chatting in your stream.

 ---